 QuinnBet are one of the latest betting sites to launch on the FSB Tech platform.
 What does this mean?
-Well, it means that FSB provide the sportsbook and casino platform including the odds, general layout, banking options and features, they also hold the UK gambling license.
-Quinnbet then supply the content, branding, games, and decide on what promotions and markets to offer.
+Well, it means that FSB provide the sportsbook and casino platform including the odds, general layout and features, although Quinnbet themselves hold the UK gambling license.
+Quinnbet then supply the payment systems, content, branding, games, and decide on what promotions and markets to offer.
 They also handle customer relations which is a stand out area for them.

 The benefit of using a platform such as FSB is that the sportsbook is ready out of the box, allowing the company to then focus on providing a unique product for their customers.
 Quinnbet, although new, are impressive and have far more going on than most other bookies; for example, they provide a lot of markets and more promotions than some of the biggest established betting sites.

 If you are looking to try a new sportsbook in the UK you could do far worse than give QuinnBet a go, and if you like to take advantage of bonuses and promotions then you have just hit the mother load.

 Read on to find out what I mean.

 QuinnBet is the best betting site for a long, long time when it comes to rewarding existing customers.
 They have set their stall out early as a brand that wants to generate a loyal user base and this is evident by the plethora of long term and short term deals you can access throughout the site.